 Can you develop executive presence?

 This is the trickier question without a straightforward answer.
 Yes, there is a foundational willingness to be self-reflective, to expand self-awareness, and to work on it—continuously.
-At the same time, the paradox of executive presence is that it is best served authentically.
-If individuals feel you are wearing the mask of executive presence instead of authentically embodying it, it immediately crumbles.
+At the same time, the paradox of executive gravitas is that it is best served authentically.
+If individuals feel you are wearing the mask instead of authentically embodying it, it immediately crumbles.

 Nevertheless, there are things leaders can do to enhance the essential elements of executive presence.
 Practicing mindfulness can support the presence and calmness that conveys confidence.
 Assessing and recognizing one’s own emotional intelligence and areas for growth can improve awareness skills.
 Resilience can be improved by mindfulness, increased emotional intelligence, and improved coping skills.